The Custom Element Type dialog is used to view and modify the settings of custom element types.

 •Check for duplicates when pasting: when this option is selected, elements are checked for matching element type symbols when doing copy and paste operations for the custom elements.
 If a matching element type is found from the target model, but the custom attributes are not identical, the missing custom attributes will be added to the matching element type in the target model if the matching element type is not a base model element type and the user is an administrator in the model.
 If a matching element type is not found from the target model, the element type will added to the model if the base model allows the creation of new element types and the user is an administrator in the model.
 See the Transfer Model Elements via Clipboard topic for more information about copy paste and matching symbols.

-•Allow elements with no instances: if this option is not selected, the custom element is deleted from the model when its last instance is deleted from the flow chart.
-When selected, the custom element remains in the model even if it has no instances on the flow chart.
+•Allow elements with no instances: if this option is not selected, the custom element is deleted from the model when its last instance is deleted from the diagram.
+When selected, the custom element remains in the model even if it has no instances on the diagram.

 •Allow flow linking: flows can be connected to the custom element.

-•Allow attached elements: you can attach any element to the boundary of the element in the flow chart so that they together form a group.
+•Allow attached elements: you can attach any element to the boundary of the element in the diagram so that they together form a group.
 (See the attached elements section for more information.)

 •Allow attaching to elements: the element can be attached to any element so that they together form a group.
 (See the attached elements section for more information.)